 - a.
-Review the follow-up items from previous meeting
+Follow-up items from previous meeting

 - i.
-For action: approve the minutes
+Action: approve the draft minutes

 - ii.
-Analysis of survey of paid related instruction
+How are the program revisions working?

 - iii.
-When will Transition to Trainer be revised?
+How is related instruction proceeding?

+- iv.
+How is the mass mailing and other activities proceeding?

+- v.
+What should be the next outreach activity?

 - b.
-Implementing revisions to CFR 29.30 (AA/EEO regulations)
+Revisions to CFR 29.30

 - c.
 Federal grants to expand apprenticeship

 - d.
-Apprenticeship LEADERs initiative
+Apprenticeship LEADERs

 - e.
 Apprenticeship Completion Award Program

 - f.
 Other